drolsonmi/math3080/Notes/01_IntroToDataScience.md

 ## What does it take to be a data scientist
+A data scientist should be:
+* naturally curious
+* storytellers
+* able to be self-taught

+Skills needed for a data scientist (in order)
 1. Passionate about some field
     * DS for the sake of DS is generally not helpful - you need something to apply it to
     * Many of the team leads are PhD's (in physics or )